 Now that our taxonomy appears to have stabilized, new tags that we introduce can be quite interesting and possibly indicative of new protest types and topics.
 For example, on January 3, 2019, about two weeks after the December 22, 2018 government shutdown, we added the tag Against shutdown to describe a protest in Parkersburg, West Virginia against Congressional Republicans for not resolving the Federal shutdown.
 And a few months before that, on September 1, 2018, we added the tag Against smart meters to describe a protest in Medford, Oregon against electric utilities installing smart meters.
 The novelty of new tags such as these can potentially highlight new and contemporary problems for the American public.

-The calendar and events table below document all the protests that we used new tags to describe, including when those protests occurred and links to the original articles.
+The calendar and events table in Figure 1 document all the protests that we used new tags to describe through the end of 2019, including when those protests occurred and links to the original articles.
 For a given event and date, the events table shows new tags as of that date in color.
 Pre-existing tags that we already previously used are always displayed in white.
 The data below only include events with at least one new tag as of each event's date.